Counterexamples (WritePhilosophy Guide)

 But imagine, further, that unknown to Smith, he himself, not Jones, will get the job.
 And, also, unknown to Smith, he himself has ten coins in his pocket.
 Proposition (e) is then true, though proposition (d), from which Smith inferred (e), is false.
 In our example, then, all of the following are true: (i) (e) is true, (ii) Smith believes that (e) is true, and (iii) Smith is justified in believing that (e) is true.
 But it is equally clear that Smith does not KNOW that (e) is true; for (e) is true in virtue of the number of coins in Smith’s pocket, while Smith does not know how many coins are in Smith’s pocket, and bases his belief in (e) on a count of the coins in Jones’s pocket, whom he falsely believes to be the man who will get the job.

-As long as we buy that Smith’s belief in (e) is a justified true belief, but that he does not know (e), in this case, Aristotle’s conceptual analysis must fall.
-The three criteria Aristotle presented might be necessary for knowledge, but are insufficient.
+As long as we buy that Smith’s belief in (e) is a justified true belief, but that he does not know (e), in this case, the “justified true belief” conceptual analysis of knowledge must fall.
+The three criteria might be necessary for knowledge, but are insufficient.
 At the very least, a fourth criterion will be needed.

 How did you feel about Gettier’s counterexample?
 It’s natural to be a bit baffled by it.
 Philosophers who make breakthroughs like this often struggle to articulate themselves as clearly as possible the first time around.
 But once the format for Gettier’s counterexample was established, others could come along and think of far simpler ones.
 Consider, for example: